Customers

 However, it does not replace a full SEO audit.

-Sectors and Services Affected in the EU
+Sectors affected in the EU

 From June 2025, the following services in the EU must be accessible: